tidepool-org/handbook/Tidepool Core Values.md

 ## Fight the default of exclusion.

 Inequality and exclusion are the defaults of our industries (software development and medical devices).
 Without intentional effort, we will inherit those failings and worsen the problem.
 Building a diverse team is a moral imperative and we build a better business and product by bringing different perspectives to the table.
 We look for voices unlike our own because they are the only ones that help us grow.

+## Focus on diabetes software.
+Tidepool is a diabetes software company, so we direct our innovation energy on challenges specific to diabetes software, diabetes visualizations, diabetes data liberation, and diabetes data management.
+We leverage existing technical solutions and designs to avoid duplication of effort.